 for select using (status = 'published');

--- Authenticated users can read their own drafts
+-- Authenticated users can read their own drafts; admin can read all

 create policy "read own" on posts